 The greatest difference was in coronary artery disease.
-Those who meditated were 51% as likely as those who didn’t to have the disease.
+Those who meditated were 51% as likely to have the disease as those who didn’t.
 The prevalence of other cardiovascular risks in the meditation group compared with the non-meditation group was 65% for high cholesterol, 70% for diabetes, 76% for stroke, and 86% for high blood pressure.

-The researchers controlled for other factors connected to cardiovascular risk, such as age, sex, cigarette smoking, and body mass index.
+The researchers controlled for other factors connected to cardiovascular risks, such as age, sex, cigarette smoking, and body mass index.
 After adjusting for these factors, the effect of meditation was still significant.

 Many types of meditation exist.
 Most focus on attention and awareness.
 Meditation has been shown to increase physical and mental relaxation.
 ‘I believe in meditation, as it can give us a sense of calm, peace, and stress reduction, leading to improvement of our emotional well-being,’ explained Dr Krittanawong.